 Tired of Bibliographies that Lack Flair?

 Let our bibliophile wizards weave their spells.
-Get an annotated bibliography that's not just informative but downright enchanting.
+Our annotated bibliography that's not just informative but downright enchanting.

 Annotated Bibliography Example